Jackal (Marvel Comics character): Spider-Island

-It is later revealed that the Jackal has been monitoring Peter's accidental creation of Alpha, and has set his sights on Spider-Man's new protégé.
-The Jackal resurfaces accompanied by his cloned mutated human-spider hybrids of Spider-Queen and is bent on harvesting Alpha's powers for himself to clone a race of Alpha males.
-But his plans fail as the Alpha energy cannot be cloned, resulting in powerless, near-mindless copies of Alpha, all of which are destroyed when the enraged Alpha breaks free.
-It is then revealed that the two versions of Jackal that Spider-Man and Alpha fought were also clones.
+It is later revealed that Jackal has been monitoring Peter's accidental creation of Alpha, and has set his sights on Spider-Man's new protégé.
+Jackal resurfaces accompanied by clones of Spider-Queen and is bent on harvesting Alpha's powers for himself.
+His plans fail as the Alpha energy cannot be cloned, resulting in powerless, near-mindless copies of Alpha.
+All of Alpha's clones are destroyed when the original Alpha breaks free.